siderolabs/sidero/website/content/v0.6/Getting Started/prereq-dhcp.md

 network boot parameters to our servers.
 For maximum flexibility, Sidero makes use of iPXE to be able to reference artifacts via HTTP.
-Some modern servers support direct UEFI HTTP boot, but most existing servers still rely on the old, slow TFTP-based PXE boot first.
+Some modern servers support direct UEFI HTTP boot, but most servers still rely on the old TFTP-based PXE boot first.
 Therefore, we need to tell our DHCP server to find the iPXE binary on a TFTP server.